pubky/pkdns/README.md

 **Publish your own records** Create a dns zone file and publish its content.
 See [example](./cli/sample/) for more details.

+> ⚠️ The mainline DHT will take some minutes to propagate your changes.

 ```bash
 ./pkdns-cli publish seed.txt pkarr.zone
 ```